Florida exam calculator

 Quick answer

 Mixed closing math is a sorting problem.
-Label the item, base, rate, side, and final askbefore adding totals.
+Label the item, base, rate, side, and final ask before adding totals.
 Deed stamps and commission use sale price.
-Mortgage stamps and intangible tax use loan amount.
+Mortgage stamps use loan amount.
+Intangible tax uses the taxable secured obligation, usually the loan amount in exam-style mortgage stems.
 Proration uses a daily rate and ownership days.

 Deed stamps